siyamulislam/siyamulislam/README.md

 [![Linkedin: JohannesMilke](https://img.shields.io/badge/-CONNECT-blue?style=for-the-badge&logo=Linkedin&link=https://www.linkedin.com/in/siyamul/)][linkedin]

 - 🔭 &ensp;I’v completed my B.Sc in CSE at DIU!
-- 🌱 &ensp;I’m currently learning React JS ❤️
+- 🌱 &ensp;I’m currently learning JavaScript ❤️
 - 👯 &ensp;I’m looking to collaborate on **Web development**
 - 🗿 &ensp;I am one of the early adopters of Flutter, it has been more than 1 years
 - ⚡ &ensp;Fun fact: I love reading & podcasts
-- - 💬 Ask me about **React JS & Flutter**
+- - 💬 Ask me about **JavaScript & Flutter**
 - 📫 &ensp;How to reach me: [**Twitter**][twitter] or [**Email**][email]

 ### Connect With Me